Onyx-Protocol/Onyx/docs/protocol/specifications/confidential-assets.md

 ### Encrypt Output

-This algorithm fully encrypts the amount and asset ID of a given output.
+This algorithm encrypts the amount and asset ID of a given output and creates [value range proof](#value-range-proof) with encrypted payload.
 If the excess factor is provided, it is used to compute a matching blinding factor to cancel it out.

+This algorithm _does not_ create [asset range proof](#asset-range-proof) (ARP), since it requires knowledge about the input descriptors and one of their blinding factors.
+ARP can be added separately using [Create Asset Range Proof](#create-asset-range-proof).

 **Inputs:**